Ashishamar99/DBMS-Project/README.md

 Scroll down and Click "Go"
 After a while you should be able to access the tables and data under the database if the import was successful.
 If it was unsuccessful, change the character set of the file so that it is compatible with the sql file and try again.

-NOTE --> IN THE CONNECTION URL "bloodbank" IS THE NAME OF THE DATABASE.
-REPLACE THE  WORD "bloodbank" WITH THE DATABASE NAME TO CONNECT TO YOUR DATABASE.
+NOTE --> In the connection URL "bloodbank" is the name of the database.
+Replace the word "bloodbank" with the database name to connect to your database.
 ----------------------------------------------------------------------------------------------------------------------------------------